-- Target students whose grades and course history indicate college readiness, and personally invite them and their parents to FAFSA events. - Serve food or refreshments at after-school events. - Work with partners at your school to collect items to raffle off (e.g. yearbooks or prom tickets) to incentivize students to complete their FAFSA. - Note: Incorporate alternate activities, like applying for scholarships, for students who are not eligible to complete the FAFSA.
+- Target students whose grades and course history indicate college readiness, and personally invite them and their parents to FAFSA events. - Serve food or refreshments at after-school events. - Work with partners at your school to raffle off yearbooks or prom tickets to students who complete their FAFSA to encourage participation. - Note: Incorporate alternate activities, like applying for scholarships, for students who are not eligible to complete the FAFSA.